mikemcbride/gh-enterprise-overrides/README.md

 GitHub Enterprise Overrides
 =============================

-This stylesheet overrides GitHub enterprise styles (pretty much just the header is different) to make it look like public GitHub.
+This stylesheet overrides GitHub enterprise styles to make it look like public GitHub.
+There are styles for the header, fonts, and forms (forms are custom, I removed the box-shadow inset and outline).

+Depending which version of GitHub Enterprise you're using, you may want to use one or multiple of the provided stylesheets.

 ## Usage